aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 Master of the world, Master of the world,
 You are good and do good to all.
 You are compassionate to all Your creatures.
-Have pity, mercy and compassion on the domestic-animals and wild creatures.
+Have pity, mercy and compassion on the domesticated-animals and wild creatures.
 Help me and Your entire nation, the House of Yisra'el, not to spoil the mitsvah of Sukkah at all, so that we will always draw from the energy of Adam